QuantEcon/lecture-source-py/source/rst/samuelson.rst

 Wrapping Everything Into a Class
 =================================

-Up to now we have written functions to do the work
+Up to now, we have written functions to do the work

-Now we'll roll up our sleeves and write a Python class called ``Samuelson`` for the Samuleson model
+Now we'll roll up our sleeves and write a Python class called ``Samuelson`` for the Samuelson model

 .. code-block:: python3